-If you find it hard to write your profile, try asking a friend to take a look at it, or ask them what they would write.
-Once you’ve written your profile, always double check it for poor spelling or grammar.
+If you find it hard to write your profile, try asking a friend to take a look at it, or ask them what how they would describe you – seeing yourself through another person’s eyes can be a great starting point.

 Get the Perfect Picture

 They say a picture is worth a thousand words, and for better or for worse, this is especially true of an online dating profile.